Dr Constance Bantman SFHEA FRHistS

 Elected as a Fellow of the Royal Historical Society in 2018.

 I teach French language and content modules at all undergraduate levels, and also supervise dissertations.
-In addition, I teach a research-led MA module on Globalisation.

 I currently supervise doctoral research in the fields of transnational political and cultural history, and welcome proposals in these areas as well as those relating more specifically to nineteenth-century French history and the history of the anarchist movement.